 The Thanksgiving cactus flowers best when kept somewhat potbound.
 Repotting is necessary only about once in three years.
 The potting media must be well-drained with good aeration, because the plant does not grow well in heavy, wet mixes.
 A good mix may contain one part potting soil, two parts peat moss and one part sharp sand or perlite.

 This cactus commonly drops unopened flower buds, which may be induced by an excessive number of buds or a sudden change in temperature, light or other environmental factors, such as drying out of the growing medium.
 Lack of flowering is often due to light interrupting the long night period (13 hours) that is required for flowering initiation to occur.
 The major disease is root rot, which can be prevented by avoiding excessive watering.
 Insects and related pests include mealybugs, soft brown scale, red spider mites and aphids.
+For more information see: Problems Common to Many Indoor Plants

 In its native area, Schlumbergera truncata is grown outdoors as an epiphyte or in rock gardens.
 In cooler climates, this plant can be grown in baskets or pots for brightly-lit window sills.
 It is sold primarily around the holiday season as a gift or decorative item.